 Kenny Rogers Net Worth

-Career: During his career, Kenny had more than 70 hit singles across country and pop music charts, and two of his albums, The Gambler and Kenny, are considered to be some of the most influential country albums of all time.
+Career: During his career, Kenny had more than 70 hit singles across country and pop music charts.
+Two of his albums, The Gambler and Kenny, are considered to be some of the most influential country albums of all time.
 He was also voted the "Favorite Singer of All Time" in the 1986 USA Today and People Magazine poll.
-He has received hundreds of awards including AMAs, Grammys, ACMs, and CMAs, as well as a lifetime achievement award for his six decade spanning career.
+He has received hundreds of awards including AMAs, Grammys, ACMs, and CMAs, as well as a lifetime achievement award for his six-decade spanning career.

-Kenny Rogers' career began in the mid 1950s when he recorded with a doo-wop group called The Scholars.
-He was not the lead singer, and later went solo when the group broke up.
+His career began in the mid-1950s when he recorded with a doo-wop group called The Scholars.
+He was not the lead singer and later went solo when the group broke up.
 He began recording his own music in 1958, and then joined the jazz group The Bobby Doyle Trio, where he recorded for Columbia Records.
 The group broke up in 1965, and Rogers joined two other failed groups in the next years.
 In 1967 he formed The First Edition, which landed him with his first hits, "Something's Burning," "Ruby, Don't Take Your Love To Town," "Reuben James," and "Just Dropped In."
 The group broke up in 1976 and Rogers decided again to focus on his solo career.
-When he began recording with United Artist he got his first major hit, "Lucille," which reached number one in twelve countries and sold over five million copies.
+Rogers's first solo outing was Love Lifted Me.
+The album charted and two singles, "Love Lifted Me" and "While the Feeling's Good,", were minor hits.
+The song "Runaway Girl" was featured in the 1976 film Trackdown.
+Later in 1976, Rogers issued his second album, the self-titled Kenny Rogers.
+The first single, "Laura (What's He Got That I Ain't Got)," was another solo hit.
+In.
+1977, Rogers got his first major hit with "Lucille," which reached number one in 12 countries and sold over five million copies.